 So, how does this process unfold?
 It starts with an unsigned transaction that is carried out on an online device.
 The transaction shifts to a USB that is removed from the network.
 That is where it is signed.
 Then, the signed transaction is moved back to the network where the process is finished.
 IN this manner, the most dangerous part of the transaction is carried out offline.

-Now, both hot wallets and cold storage are able to be used together.
+Now, both hot wallets and cold storage can be used together.
 This is similar to having both a checking and saving account.
-These cold storage funds are held in a secure manner but they are also hard to access.
-In contrast, hot wallets are not exactly safe but they can be spent at a moment’s notice.
+These cold storage funds are held securely, but they are also hard to access.
+In contrast, hot wallets are not exactly safe, but they can be spent at a moment’s notice.
 This is how the problems are rectified.

 An Overview of the Hardware Involved

 Now, it is time to take a closer look at the hardware that is involved in this process.
 An offline environment is one of the major keys when it comes to cold storage.
 This requires an offline computer that is used to generate keys and sign transactions.
 Then, there has to be an offline storage medium that is used for holding private keys.
 These offline computers have to be stored with a wide variety of security features.
 Depending on the budget, these security features can be ramped up.

 One of the ways that an offline computer can be ramped up is to remove it from the network permanently.
 This is commonly called an air-gap computer.
 They contain secure operating systems, such as Linux.
 Many of them use hard drives that are encrypted.

 If there is not a dedicated offline computer, it is possible to use media that can be removed from a network computer such as a CD or a USB.
 There are plenty of options that support this method.
 It is also important to find ways to store private keys separately.
 Some of the options include plastic cards, hard drives, and even human memory.
 Even if private keys are stored on a hard drive, it is crucial to think about using these other forms of media as a backup option.